DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-50.rst

 Summary
 -------
 Using natural language to do a "first pass" at assigning semantic annotations will help organize our holdings and [hopefully] provide better search recall.
 This can be done on existing "legacy" content as well as on any new incoming data packages.
-Perhaps at the discretion of the MN that contributes the objects?
+Perhaps at the discretion of the MN that contributes the objects.

+Initially, we will target a focused set of data packages in order to evaluate the efficacy of adding automated annotations.
+Probably SBC-LTER primary production data.
+This is intended more as an internal validation step and not so much the end-game for automatic annotation.
+Ideally, we will automate annotations for all content, assuming we have appropriate ontologies from which to select concepts.

 Sequence Diagram